-This procedure shall be used by the Media Session Handler to acquire Service Access Information from the 5GMSd AF.
+This procedure shall be used by the Media Session Handler to acquire Service Access Information from the 5GMS AF.
 The Media Session Handler uses the GET method for this purpose.

-The downlink streaming session for which the Media Session Handler is requesting data is identified by a unique reference contained in the path of the URL, as specified in clause 11.2.2.
+The downlink or uplink media streaming session for which the Media Session Handler is requesting data is identified by a unique reference contained in the path of the URL, as specified in clause 11.2.2.

 Once it has obtained an initial set of Service Access Information, the Media Session Handler shall periodically check for updated Service Access Information by issuing a conditional HTTP GET request containing either: